bagdenatasha2001/Vrinda_Store_Dashboard/README.md

 # Vrinda_Store_Dashboard
+The Vrinda Store Data Analysis Dashboard is a comprehensive project developed to analyze and visualize the sales and performance data of Vrinda Store, a fictional retail business.
+The project focuses on leveraging Microsoft Excel to extract meaningful insights from large datasets and present them in an interactive and user-friendly dashboard.

+## Project Objective :
+The Vrinda Store wants to create an annual sales report for 2022.
+So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.

+## Key Features:
+* Sales Channels:
-This dashboard, created in Excel, provides a clear and detailed summary of Vrinda Store’s performance in 2022.
-It showcases important metrics like total sales of 21.18 million and 31,050 orders, offering valuable insights into different aspects of the business.
-The "Orders: Channels" section highlights the contribution of various sales platforms, with Amazon leading at 35%, followed by Flipkart and Myntra.
-The "Top 5 States" chart reveals Maharashtra as the top-performing state, along with Karnataka, Uttar Pradesh, Telangana, and Tamil Nadu.
+   The "Orders: Channels" section emphasizes the contribution of different platforms, with Amazon leading at 35%, followed by Flipkart and Myntra.
+This breakdown showcases the significance of each channel to overall revenue.

+* Geographic Insights:
+The "Top 5 States" chart identifies Maharashtra as the leading state, with Karnataka, Uttar Pradesh, Telangana, and Tamil Nadu also contributing significantly to sales.

+* Monthly Trends:
+Combined bar and line charts visualize monthly sales patterns, helping identify peak periods and slower months for better resource planning.

+* Order Status:
-Monthly trends are displayed using a combination of bar and line charts, helping identify peak sales months and slower periods.
-The "Order Status" breakdown shows that 92% of orders were successfully delivered, while a small percentage were canceled, returned, or refunded.
-Demographic insights include sales distribution by gender—64% from women and 36% from men—as well as age group trends, covering adults, seniors, and teenagers.
+A detailed breakdown shows 92% of orders were successfully delivered, while the remainder were canceled, returned, or refunded, offering insights into operational efficiency.

-Lastly, the product category section provides performance data across segments like sarees, kurtas, and western dresses.
-This Excel-based dashboard is an efficient tool for organizing and visualizing key business data, making it easier to identify trends and support decision-making.
+* Demographics:
+Sales distribution by gender reveals 64% of purchases were made by women and 36% by men.
+Additionally, insights into age groups highlight trends across adults, seniors, and teenagers.

+* Product Categories:
+Performance analysis of key segments like sarees, kurtas, and western dresses provides valuable data on popular products and consumer preferences.

+## Conclusion :

-Conclusion to improve Vrinda Store’s sales:
+#### Recommendations to Improve Vrinda Store’s Sales:

-Target women customer of age group 30-49 years in states Maharashtra, Karnataka and UP with ads/offers/coupons on Amazon, Flipkart and Myntra.
+* Target women customers aged 30-49 years with tailored ads, offers, and coupons.
-This data analysis empowered Vrinda Store with a roadmap for data-driven decision-making.
-By optimizing sales strategies, enhancing customer satisfaction, and addressing product performance, Vrinda Store is poised for significant business growth.
+* Focus marketing efforts in high-performing states: Maharashtra, Karnataka, and Uttar Pradesh.
+* Leverage key sales channels like Amazon, Flipkart, and Myntra for promotional campaigns.